jackjburnett/jackjburnett.github.io/_projects/2026-archive.md

 ---

-## Playing with Constraints Workshop

-To be added

----

-## Designing with Impaired Technologies WiP

-To be added

----

 ## Bristol AI Summer School (BAIS) 2026 Organiser

 I helped organise the 2026 [Bristol AI Summer School (BAIS)](https://www.bristol.ac.uk/cdt/interactive-ai/events/bais-summer-school-2026/), with particular responsibility for sessions on human–AI collaboration, which I also chaired.